ed-kung/CSUN-Econ-310/docs/notes/commodity-market.md

 &= 2.56
 \end{aligned}$$
 >
-> Note that if you had drawn the supply and demand curves and calculated the consumer and producer surpluses graphically, you'd get the same answers.
+> Note that if you had drawn the supply and demand curves and calculated the consumer and producer surpluses using triangles, you'd find that the consumer surplus equals the consumer utility, and that the producer surplus equals the firm profit.
+In most circumstances, they reflect the same concepts.

 {: .blue-callout-title }
 > Example: Another commodity market equilibrium